-Figure 8-49 shows the different processes inside MEPs and MIPs that are involved in the one-way delay measurement protocol.
+Figure 8-57 shows the different processes inside MEPs and MIPs that are involved in the on-demand one-way delay measurement protocol.

-The MEP OnDemand-OAM Source insertion process is defined in clause 9.4.1.1, the MEP OnDemand-OAM Sink extraction process in clause 9.4.1.2, the MIP OnDemand-OAM Sink extraction process in clause 9.4.2.2, and the MIP OnDemand-OAM Source insertion process in clause 9.4.2.1.
+The MEP on-demand OAM source insertion process is defined in clause 9.4.1.1, the MEP on-demand OAM sink extraction process in clause 9.4.1.2, and the MIP on-demand OAM sink extraction process in clause 9.4.2.2.
 In summary, they insert and extract ETH_CI OAM signals into and from the stream of ETH_CI_D traffic units and the complementing P and DE signals going through an MEP and MIP; the extraction is based on MEL and Opcode.
 Furthermore, the insertion process inserts the correct MEL and SA values into the OAM traffic units.

-Figure 8-49 - Overview of processes involved with one-way delay measurement
+Figure 8-57 - Overview of processes involved with ondemand one-way delay measurement

-The 1DM protocol is controlled by the 1DM Control_So and 1DM Control_Sk processes.
-The 1DM Control_So process triggers the generation of 1DM traffic units upon the receipt of an MI_1DM_Start(DA,P,Period) signal.
-The 1DM Control_Sk process processes the information from received 1DM traffic units after receiving the MI_1DM_Start(SA) signal.
+The on-demand 1DM protocol is controlled by the on-demand 1DM Control_So and 1DM Control_Sk processes.
+The on-demand 1DM Control_So process triggers the generation of 1DM traffic units upon receipt of an MI_1DM_Start(DA,P,Test ID,Length,Period) signal.
+The on-demand 1DM Control_Sk process processes the information from received 1DM traffic units after receiving the MI_1DM_Start(SA,Test ID) signal.

-The 1DM generation process generates 1DM messages that pass transparently through MIPs and are received and processed by the 1DM Reception process in MEPs.
+The 1DM generation process generates 1DM messages that pass transparently through MIPs and are received and processed by the 1DM reception process in MEPs.

-At the Source MEP side, The 1DM generation process stamps the value of the local time to the TxTimeStampf field in the 1DM message when the first bit of the frame is transmitted.
+At the source MEP side, the 1DM generation process stamps the value of the local time to the TxTimeStampf field in the 1DM message when the first bit of the frame is transmitted.
 Note well that at the sink MEP side, the 1DM reception process records the value of the local time when the last bit of the frame is received.